What Leaning Retaining Walls Mean for Your Home

 A wall anchor system relies on the fixed position of an earth anchor and clamping pressure from an anchor rod.

-Removing & Rebuilding The Retaining Wall:
+Rebuilding the Retaining Wall:

-Poor Quality Wall Anchors:
+Installing Poor Quality Wall Anchors:

 There are other types of wall anchors available on the market that are lower quality and will not perform as well.
 They are more susceptible to corrosion and may not be durable enough to support the wall and will end up failing again.